sebastienh/textually.net/content/en/documentation/nodio/editorToolsSidebar.md

 4. the Markdown formatting tools

 The various buttons of this section provide access to quick Markdown formatting functions.
-See [Markdown Editor](#markdownEditor) section for a complete description.
+See [Markdown Formatting](../markdown-ui/#markdownFormatting) section for a complete description.